0subodh/0subodh/README.md

 - 👋 Hi, I’m Subodh
-  I'm a passionate Full Stack Developer with a love for programming and problem-solving.
   I excel in building dynamic, robust web applications and tackling challenging problems with creative solutions.

 - 🔧 Tech Stack: MERN Stack

-- 👀 I’m interested in continuously learning and applying new technologies.
+- 👀 I’m interested in making products that matters.

 - 💞️ I enjoy collaborating with other developers and contributing to open-source projects.